Centre for Urban Design and Mental Health

 SUBMISSION

-Please submit as a MS Word document on our submission site: https://journals.lib.sfu.ca/index.php/urbandesignmentalhealth/about/submissions
+• Please submit as an MS Word document on our submission site: https://journals.lib.sfu.ca/index.php/urbandesignmentalhealth/about/submissions

 GETTING THE MOST FROM YOUR PAPER

-Once published, we will of course promote your paper on our platforms.
-But there are extra things you can do to get the most from it, such as:
+Once published, we will promote your paper on our platforms.

-• Sharing it on your own social media platforms
+• Sharing it on your social media platforms;